cztomczak/cefpython/docs/api/BrowserSettings.md

 ### webgl_disabled

 (bool) Controls whether WebGL can be used.
 Note that WebGL requires hardware support and may not work on all systems even when enabled.
 Also configurable using the --disable-webgl switch.

+### windowless_frame_rate

+(int) The maximum rate in frames per second (fps) that CefRenderHandler::OnPaint will be called for a windowless browser.
+The actual fps may be lower if the browser cannot generate frames at the requested rate.
+The minimum value is 1 and the maximum value is 60 (default 30).
+This value can also be changed dynamically via CefBrowserHost::SetWindowlessFrameRate.